 Want to find the best or most extravagant holiday light displays in your neighborhood?
 The Holly’s Tacky Christmas Lights lets you find them easily in Northern Virginia and Maryland!

-Listen to live holiday music and enjoy s’mores and hot cider at Old Town Square in Fairfax from noon to 7 pm, then enjoy caroling and lighting of the Christmas at Old Town Square at approxiamately 5:30 pm!
+Listen to live holiday music and enjoy s’mores and hot cider at Old Town Square in Fairfax from 3 to 6 pm, then enjoy caroling and lighting of the Christmas at Old Town Square at approxiamately 5:30 pm!

 Celebrate the start of the holiday season in Leesburg at the annual Christmas Tree and Menorah Lighting Ceremony on the Town Green.
 The event, with performances from local schools and a holiday sing-along, starts at 6 pm.

 A unique event is the annual City of Manassas Park Light Parade, an evening parade of cars illuminated and decorated for the holidays.
-The parade, now in its 10th year, begins at 5:45 pm on Dec.
-12. Santa (and the parade cars) will be there no matter what the weather!
+The parade begins at 5:45 pm and is free to spectators (fee to participate).